arjunr2/wali-eurosys25-data/README.md

 ### Rerun Benchmarks

+Some data, particularly the WALI-Docker-QEMU comparison and the sigpoll overhead can be regenerated.
 Note, the new runs may differ quite drastically from collected ones based on hardware platform or effects of OS virtualization in the stack.
 However the trends will remain the same --- WALI is a middle-ground between fast startup time of QEMU and fast runtime of Docker.
 After running these steps, you can generate figures as in the previous section.